 Choose the plan you want.
-The basic plan is probably sufficient for most beginning bloggers.
-It usually costs around $7.99 but occasionally Bluehost have sales and it can go even lower.
+The basic plan is probably more than sufficient for most beginning bloggers.
+Prices may vary depending on whether Bluehost is having a sale or special offer.
 I’ve checked it today and it is showing at $3.95 per month for hosting, and that includes a free domain, free site builder and 1-click WordPress installation.

 Choose Your Domain Name

 When you click on the plan you want, you’ll be taken to this screen.